uw-dims/dims-tp/docs/source/testenvironment.rst

 .. _Semaphore Corporation: http://www.semaphore.com/

-Each deployed system will be separated from the others and operate independantly (in terms of services and logical network topologies).
+Each deployed system will be separated from the others and operate independently (in terms of services and logical network topologies).
 Even if they are in the same rack and possibly sharing some fundamental resources (e.g., Network Attached Storage (NAS), or switched VLANs, they will each be deployed, configured, and will operate in such